GrantSearch for Grad Students

 - The GrantSearch blog may be accessed at http://blogs.umass.edu/gsgs

-Available time slots are posted at the beginning of each semester.
-Appointments last approximately 45 minutes, and are reserved on a first-come, first served basis.
-Appointments will be held at 528A Goodell unless otherwise specified.
+Available time slots for consultations are posted at the beginning of each semester.
+Appointments last approximately 45 minutes, and are reserved on a first-come, first-served basis.
+Appointments will be held at 538 Goodell unless otherwise specified.
 Note that consultations are for individual students only.

 What if you’re seeking general financial support for your graduate education that is not directly related to a specific project?
 As this type of request goes beyond GSGS’s range of services, we suggest that you consult the following:

-- For information on assistantships: first, your department; second, the jobs list on the In some cases, you may be able to arrange for an externship.
+- For information on assistantships: first, your department; second, the job opportunities list on the Graduate Assistantship Office web page.
+In some cases, you may be able to arrange for an externship.
 Read about externships here.
 (International students please note: consult the International Programs Office regarding regulations and special permits required for non-U.S. citizens and permanent residents who wish to set up externships.)

 - For information on student loans: contact the financial aid office.